-Emanating from the skull are 12 pairs of nerves that control the special senses and muscles of the eyes and face.
-Neurological injury from DCI or cerebral vascular accident (CVA) may affect one or more of the cranial nerves.
+There are 12 pairs of nerves emanating from the skull that control the special senses and muscles of the eyes and face.
+Neurological injury from DCI or CVA may affect one or more of the cranial nerves.

 Cranial-nerve injury commonly results in facial-movement asymmetry.
 Examples may include facial droop, loss of certain eye movements and slurred speech.
 Deficits or injuries are frequently detected during your initial interactions as you watch for facial asymmetry or alterations in eye movements.